lowRISC/lowrisc-web/README.md

 - [nodejs](https://nodejs.org/en/download/)
 - [yarn](https://classic.yarnpkg.com/en/docs/install/)

-As a transitive dependency, you also need Python <=3.10 installed.

 ### Download all frontend dependencies

 Before you can get started, you need to download all frontend dependencies